project-sunbird/project-sunbird.github.io/pages/faqs/database_questions.md

 A: Cassandra.cql is available for initial data setup.
 Follow the link and run the file to create initial data base:

-For Cassandra initial setup , visit this link [Create database](https://github.com/project-sunbird/sunbird-lms-mw/tree/master/actors/src/main/resources)
+For Cassandra initial setup , visit this link [Create database](https://github.com/project-sunbird/sunbird-lms-mw/tree/master/actors/src/main/resources){:target="_blank"}

 Q: Are there any initial entries for?:

 - ORG
 - ROLE
 - USERS

 A:  There are no initial entries for a user.
 But default entry for ORG and Roles are available.
-Refer Cassandra.cql file.
-     Under resources folder we have following two CSV.

-- pageMgmt.CSV ->  this will have page section details inside it.
+Refer Cassandra.cql file and the links for two CSV files provided below:

+- For Page Section Details: [pageMgnt.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageMgmt.csv){:target="_blank"}
-- pageSection.csv ->  this will have details for a particular section.
+- For details for particular section: [pageSection.csv](https://github.com/project-sunbird/sunbird-lms-mw/blob/master/actors/src/main/resources/pageSection.csv){:target="_blank"}

-This two csv need to be run under cassandra, it will have some quey to generate the page data.This will work based on BFF(Backend for frontend design pattern).
+Run the two Csv under Cassandra.
+It will have some quey to generate the page data.
+This works based on BFF(Backend for frontend design pattern).

 Q:  Which application is using MongoDB?
 And for what purpose is it being used ?

-A: Application is using following DB :
+A: The following applications are using Database:

- - Cassandra : Main Data base storage. used by learner-service
+ - Cassandra : Main Data base storage, used by learner-service
- - Elasticsearch :  80% of the data of Cassandra is stored under ES and it's used for Searching purpose
+ - Elasticsearch :  80% of the data of Cassandra is stored under ES and it is used for **Search** purpose
- - Postgres : this DB is used for cron scheduler job , to run in cluster mode
+ - Postgres : This Database is used for cron scheduler job, to run in cluster mode
- - MongoDB : this was used for player service to store user session but in last release they are also using Cassandra
+ - MongoDB : This is used for player service to store user session

 Q: Is there any seed data which gets initiated on launch of any application?
-If so, can you please point to it?

-A: At application launch time following table data are cached.
+A: During application launch, following table data are cached.These data needs to be refreshed on daily basis.

 - page_management
 - page_section

-This data is to be refreshed daily.